zhoooltyj/samsung/CodeBook.md

 ###Other columns

+Other columns contain only the measurements on the mean and standard deviation for each measurement.

+##Data Dictionary (tidy_data_2.txt)

+The second tidy data set contains split data.
+There are the average of each variable for each activity and each subject.

+The first number in the column name identifies the subject who performed the activity.
+Its range is from 1 to 30.

+The second number in the column name identifies the activity type.
+Its range is from 1 to 6.

-Other columns contain different only the measurements on the mean and standard deviation for each measurement.
+Other columns contain only the measurements on the mean and standard deviation for each measurement.
+There is the average of each variable for each activity and each subject.